j-schreiber/js-sf-cli-plugin/messages/jsc.apex.schedule.start.md

 # flags.cron-expression.summary

-The cron expression to specify, when the job should be executed.
+The cron expression that specifies execution of the job.

 # flags.cron-expression.description

-Provide the expression in unix-compatible format (see [Apex Documentation](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_scheduler.htm) for more details).
+Provide the expression in unix-compatible format (see Apex Documentation for more details).
 The basic syntax of the expression is "Seconds Minutes Hours Day_of_month Month Day_of_week Optional_year".
 See examples for commonly used cron expressions.

 # flags.trace.summary